 Weed killers and Gardens

-The main reason I sought out my own form of weed killer is because of my love of backyard gardening.
+The main reason I sought how to make DIY weed killer is because of my love of backyard gardening.
 I’m hesitant to spray or put something on the ground that has a list of ingredients I cannot pronounce.
 This is the same rule of thumb for what seems good to eat.
 The classic blue and white bottled weed killer at the hardware store is adding who knows what to my property, and if it gets on me during application, I’m a little freaked out.

 Several years ago, I tested a DIY weed killer recipe my dad gave me as well as plain boiling water.
 Both methods worked well, and you can see my full results here.
 If you’ve seen the article, then you know that boiling water did an amazing job of killing weeds.
 However, carrying the kettle in and out of the house and waiting for it to boil in between wasn’t the most time effective method.
 By tweaking the DIY weed killer recipe, I was able to make up a large batch, and hit all of the weeds in one session.
 Win!